Bwindi Impenetrable National Park

 One can watch up to 150 species in a day especially at Buhoma and Ruhija.
 Define what you need to enable proper arrangements in time for the whole day.
 Bwindi has over 350 birds’ species, representing a 90% of all Albertine rift Endemics which include:-

 6. Rusty-faced woodland Warbler,

 7. Wilcock’s Honey-guide,

 8. Gruer’s Rush Warbler and many more.

-All these bird species are very rare in the Great Lakes Region and its in Bwindi where a birder has a golden chance to see them.
+All these bird species are very rare in the Great Lakes Region at large.
+A golden chance to watch them is at Bwindi.

 It’s the longest of the trail and takes a full day to accomplish.
 It’s always good for bird watchers.
 Visitors with their own 4WD vehicles transport should consider crossing the rugged centre of the park through Ruhija.
 This transect affords the visitor with Uganda’s finest vistas of deep undisturbed forests.
 While on this Uganda safari, watch out for duikers, primates and both forest and grassland bird species.
 In Ruhija, visitors can take the three-hour scenery packed hike to the Mubwindi swamp.
 One can also walk conveniently to the Bamboo zone.

 This trail is very enjoyably because it commands an expansive view across the western rift valley floor.
 To the west, Congo’s Parc Nationale des Virungas provides spectacular scenery of clear Lake Edward and the Rwenzori Mountain.

 THE MUZABAJIRRO TRAIL